-You will be paying £11.66 per month after the free first year to keep an Amex Preferred Rewards Gold active and £48 for The Platinum Card.
+You will be paying £13.33 per month after the free first year to keep an American Express Preferred Rewards Gold card active and £48 for The Platinum Card.
 However, this allows you to keep your Membership Rewards points where they are.
 If you are forced to transfer them because you close the account, you may regret it later.

 Because American Express Membership Rewards points can be transferred to many different airline and hotel partners, they are more valuable than airline or hotel points.
 You shouldn’t convert them until you need them.